BillyRuffian/SweetCyanideBlog/content/posts/20180519-creamy-pesto-gnocchi.md

 <!--more-->

 ## About
 We’re going to make a pesto to start.
-I promise you that you want to do this rather than open a jar of ready made here and we’re not going to using a food processor or blender so there’s no a ton of washing up.
+I promise you that you want to do this rather than open a jar of ready made here and we’re not going to using a food processor or blender so there’s not a ton of washing up.

 This recipe is open to loads of substitutions: use blanched almonds instead of pine nuts, rocket or chard instead of spinach, asparagus instead of beans, etc. The only thing you must use is the garlic, oil and cheese.